Abba Kovner: World War II

-Elchanan Magid (standing, far left) Abba Kovner (standing, center) with members of the FPO in the Vilna Ghetto.
+Elchanan Magid (standing, far left) and Abba Kovner (standing, center) with members of the FPO in the Vilna Ghetto.
 Rozka Korczak is to his left, and Vitka Kempner (his future wife) is at far right.

-During the 1939 invasion of Poland, Vilnius, where Kovner lived, was occupied by Soviet Union.
-In 1941, Nazi Germany invaded the Soviet Union and captured Vilnius from the Soviets.
+During the 1939 invasion of Poland, Vilnius, where Kovner lived, fell first to the Soviet Union and was then transferred to Lithuania, later in 1940 it became part of the Soviet‑occupied Lithuanian SSR, and in 1941, Nazi Germany invaded the Soviet Union and captured Vilnius from the Soviets.
 All Jews were ordered by the occupiers to move into the Vilna Ghetto, but Kovner managed to hide with several Jewish friends in a Dominican convent headed by Polish Catholic nun Anna Borkowska in the city's suburbs.
 He soon returned to the ghetto.
 Kovner concluded that in order for any revolt to be successful, a Jewish resistance fighting force needed to be assembled.

 At the start of 1942, Kovner released a manifesto in the ghetto, titled "Let us not go like lambs to the slaughter!", although the authorship has been contested.
 The manifesto was the first instance in which a target of the Holocaust identified that Hitler had decided to kill all the Jews of Europe, and the first use of the phrase "like sheep to the slaughter" in a Holocaust context.
 Kovner informed the remaining Jews that their relatives who had been taken away had been murdered in the Ponary massacre and argued that it was best to die fighting.
 Nobody at that time knew for certain of more than local killings, and many received the manifesto with skepticism.
 For others, this proclamation represented a turning point in an understanding of the situation and how to respond to it.
 The idea of resistance was disseminated from Vilnius by youth movement couriers, mainly women, to the ghettos from the now occupied territories of Poland, Belarus and Lithuania.